bratxdy/bratxdy.github.io/_posts/2016-6-12-First Post.md

 ### What's in your way?

 Time is always my issue.
-I work a full time job and so motivating myself to do school work when I get home for a long day at work can be tough.
+I work a full time job and so motivating myself to do school work when I get home from a long day at work can be tough.
 Getting over the initial hurdle is my biggest problem.
 Once I get going on the project I will knock it out.
-Just gotta convince myself to start it.
+I just have to start it.

 ### What will you do next week?

-I will be finish up Collatz this next week and do the readings.
+I will be finishing up Collatz this next week and doing the readings.
 I will also try and get ahead on the next project so that I don't keep up this whole procrastination thing that I have going on right now.

 ### Overall class comments